Women in Vatican City

 Women account for approximately 5.5% of the citizenry of Vatican City.
-According to the Herald Sun in March 2011, there were only 32 females out of 572 citizens issued with Vatican passports.
-One of them was a nun.
+According to the Herald Sun in March 2011, there were only 32 females out of 572 citizens issued with Vatican passports and one of them was a nun.
 In 2013, Worldcrunch reported that there were around 30 women who were citizens of Vatican City, including two South American women, two Poles, and three from Switzerland.
 The majority of Vatican women at the time were from Italy.

 Female residents

-Among the women who lived in Vatican City was one of the daughters of an electrician, who later got married and "lost her right to live" in the city.
+Among the women who lived in Vatican City was one of the daughters of an electrician, who later got married and lost her right to live in the city.
 Another woman who lives in Vatican City was Magdalena Wolińska-Riedi, who is a Polish translator and wife of one of the Swiss Guards.

 Vatican City citizens

 Among the women who have citizenship in Vatican City, there is one officer in the military, two teachers (one teaches in high school, the other teaches in kindergarten), and one academic.
 Women obtain Vatican City citizenship by marriage (as a baptized Catholic) to their husbands; however such citizenship "lasts only for the duration of their stay" in Vatican City.